abhiram2712/greptile_interview/README.md

 - Excellent TypeScript support
 - Easy deployment options

-### Why File-Based Storage?
+### Why Prisma with SQLite?
-- Simple to implement and understand
+- Type-safe database queries with excellent TypeScript support
-- No database setup required
+- Easy to set up with SQLite for development
-- Easy to version control changelogs
+- Seamlessly upgradeable to PostgreSQL for production
-- Can be easily migrated to a database later
+- Stores commit diffs and project context for better AI generation

 ### Why OpenAI for Summarization?
 - Best-in-class language model for technical writing